 This is a new update to the Cintiq range and comes in two variants, with and without multitouch support.
 The Pro Pen 3D ships separately, with an available bundle.

 However, the great piece that will boost your productivity is the Express Key Remote, which will help you with 17 programmable buttons within easy reach.

 - Easy to set up and has great Windows 10 software compatibility

 - The operation is fluid, and the screen and the pen work well together

 - The stand is light and can often be a little bit unbalanced

 - Drivers can be unreliable

-Lastly, if you want an all round experience, you might also want to consider buying one of Microsoft’s Surface devices, which are quickly catching up with drawing tablets.
+Lastly, if you want an all-around experience, you might also want to consider buying one of Microsoft’s Surface devices, which are quickly catching up with drawing tablets.

-They also have built-in support for Windows 10 software interaction, making them great standalone alternatives for architects, artists and other professionals.
+They also have built-in Windows 10 software interaction support, making them great standalone alternatives for architects, artists, and other professionals.